 Please note that the National Aspergillosis Centre does not operate with choose and book.
 Referrals to the NAC must be made directly to the Centre.

 Conditions and Clinics

-- Monday am: Tuberculosis/ General Infectious Diseases Clinic
+- Monday am: Tuberculosis & General Infectious Diseases Clinic, OPAT Infusion Clinic

-Candida is a type of yeast which can cause infections which range in severity from thrush to potentially life-threatening conditions.
-These more serious diseases are usually confined to people with compromised immune systems, such as cancer, transplant, and AIDS patients.
+Candida is a yeast that can cause infections that range in severity from thrush to potentially life-threatening conditions.
+Infections involving mucosal surfaces including the vulvovaginal region (more commonly known as ‘thrush’) or the throat.
+The more serious diseases are usually confined to people with compromised immune systems, such as cancer, transplant recipients, and HIV/AIDS patients.

 Hepatitis B and C

 Hepatitis B and C viruses infect the liver following exposure to the body fluids of an infected person, for example by sharing needles to inject drugs, from mother to child during pregnancy, through transfusion of infected blood products, or by sexual contact.
 If left undiagnosed and untreated, these conditions can cause serious liver damage including cirrhosis and a risk of developing liver cancer or ‘hepatocellular carcinoma’ (HCC).
 Infections caused by Hepatitis B and C are treatable with medication, meaning that infections can be controlled or even cured in many cases.

 - Hepatitis C is particularly prevalent in Greater Manchester, with in excess of 20,000 cases.
 It can be cured with treatment in 95% of cases.